Characterizing the nuclear models informed by PREX and CREX: a view from Bayesian inference: Supplemental Material

 \subsection{Posterior}

-With the prior and likelihood discussed above, we obtain the posterior distributions of model parameters, saturation properties, and $\Delta F$ measured in PREX and CREX, as shown in \ref{fig:corner_posterior}.
-To highlight the significant aspects of the posterior distribution, we also plot the Pearson correlation coefficient between any two parameters, as shown in Fig. \ref{fig:corner_person}.
+With the prior and likelihood discussed above, we obtain the posterior distributions of model parameters, saturation properties, and $\Delta F$ measured in PREX-2/CREX, as shown in Fig. \ref{fig:corner_posterior1} and Fig. \ref{fig:corner_posterior2}.
+To highlight the significant aspects of the posterior distribution, we also plot the Pearson correlation coefficient between any two parameters, as shown in the upper right corner of in Fig. \ref{fig:corner_posterior1} and Fig. \ref{fig:corner_posterior2}.
 Some model parameters, such as $t_0$, $t_3$, and $\alpha=\gamma-2$, are tightly correlated due to the mapping between saturation properties used in our prior.
 Isoscalar and isovector Yukawa couplings are also tightly correlated due to the priors on binding energy $B$ and effective mass $M^*$.
-For both Skyrme and RMF models, the symmetry energy $S_\mathrm{V}$ and its slope $L$ are very sensitive parameters related to the form factor difference measured in PREX and CREX.
+For both Skyrme and RMF models, the symmetry energy $S_\mathrm{V}$ and its slope $L$ are very sensitive parameters related to the form factor difference measured in PREX-2/CREX.
 From the posterior of Bayesian analysis, we obtain the mean and covariance of $S_\mathrm{V}$ and $L$ with +PREX+CREX constraints,

 compared with the posterior with basic nuclei constraints only, .